-For more information about our activities, please contact the working group founders and convenors Steven Curtis and Simon Rofe.
+For more information about our activities, please contact the working group convenors Michael Barr, Steven Curtis and Simon Rofe.
 To join our emailing list, please email Steven.
 For more information about BISA, including how to become a member, go to the association's website.

-Call for Papers, 8th Annual PSA/BISA Learning and Teaching Conference 2015
+8th Annual PSA/BISA L&T Conference 2015